Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Specialized S-Works Turbo RapidAir

 The latest version of the S-Works Turbo RapidAir is Specialized’s top tubeless road racing tire.
-Unlike other brands’ fastest racing tires – all made for TT events – and similar to the other tubeless tires I’m comparing it with, the RapidAir comes with a puncture protection belt.
+Unlike other brands’ fastest racing tires – all made for TT events – and similar to many of the other tubeless tires I’m comparing, the RapidAir comes with a puncture protection belt.

 So while billed and priced as a pure racing tire, I’ve found it also serves as an everyday tire for fast-riding enthusiasts in the same way that the Continental Grand Prix 5000 S TR and Schwalbe Pro One TLE do.
 In several months of testing, I’ve had no cuts or punctures though I probably just jinxed myself by writing that.

-Specialized also introduced a similarly named tire at the same time – the S-Works Turbo 2BR 2Bliss Ready T2/T5.
-RapidAir is in the middle of the name of one tire while 2BR replaces it in the other, all else before and after are the same.
+Specialized also simultaneously introduced a similarly named tire – the S-Works Turbo 2BR 2Bliss Ready T2/T5.
+RapidAir is in the middle of the name of one tire while 2BR replaces it in the other; all else before and after are the same.

 More importantly, Specialized describes the 2BR as an everyday group ride tire and a race tire durable enough for rough surface racing.
 With its three 120TPI casing layers (the RapidAir and Continental Grand Prix 5000 S TR each have two layers), Specialized asserts the 2BR has more puncture resistance than the RapidAir yet is slightly slower and heavier than the RapidAir.
 The 2BR comes in 26mm, 28mm, and 30mm versions.

-The new 26mm RapidAir should provide marginally better aero performance than the one it replaces, which was already good, though it is not likely to be perceptibly different to most enthusiasts.
-This is my conclusion based on measuring the rim and tire widths of the RapidAir tires on a range of wheels.
+Based on measuring the rim and tire widths of the RapidAir tires on a range of wheels, the new 26mm RapidAir should provide marginally better aero performance than the one it replaces, which was already good, though it is not likely to be perceptibly different to most enthusiasts.

-Rims ranging from 19mm inside and 26mm outside to 23mm inside and 31mm outside wide measure comfortably wider than the new RapidAir tires, and about 0.2mm wider than the old 26mm RapidAir.
+Rims ranging in width from 19mm inside and 26mm outside to 23mm inside and 31mm outside measure comfortably wider than the new RapidAir tires and about 0.2mm wider than the old 26mm RapidAir.
 This keeps the new RapidAir tire in the same rim-to-tire width range for the 26mm tires as those from Schwalbe and Michelin in this comparative review but not as good as the Continental and Veloflex ones.
 (See chart in my section on aerodynamics above.)

-For those of us with wider rims riding rougher surfaces and not going that fast or constantly positioning our upper bodies to lower drag, 28mm tires are going to be both sufficiently aerodynamic (rims wider than tires) and faster (lower vibration loss rolling resistance).
+For those of us with wider rims riding rougher surfaces and not going that fast or constantly positioning our upper bodies to lower drag, 28mm tires will be sufficiently aerodynamic (rims wider than tires) and faster (lower vibration loss rolling resistance).

-All of this makes it both curious and somewhat frustrating that the new RapidAir isn’t (yet?) available in a 28mm width size.
-Specialized confirmed their testing shows the 26mm RapidAir is more aero than the 28mm 2BR when air is coming straight at the tires mounted on Roval’s all-around and aero-oriented Rapide and climbing-focused, far shallower Alpinist tubeless wheelsets.
+This makes it curious and somewhat frustrating that the new RapidAir isn’t available worldwide in a 28mm width size.
+Specialized confirmed their testing shows the 26mm RapidAir is more aero than the 28mm 2BR when air comes straight at the tires mounted on Roval’s all-around and aero-oriented Rapide and climbing-focused far shallower Alpinist tubeless wheelsets.

-Note that Specialized wouldn’t share their data, quantify the aero differences between their 26 and 28mm tires or generalize beyond those tires on the Roval wheelset models so it’s hard to get more granular than these directional and wheelset-specific claims.
+Note that Specialized wouldn’t share their data, quantify the aero differences between their 26mm and 28mm tires, or generalize beyond those tires on the Roval wheelset models, so it’s hard to get more granular than these directional and wheelset-specific claims.
 Without the data, it’s also hard to know what yaw angles constitute “straight” and “crosswind.”

-Assuming a new 28mm RapidAir has the same width as the 28mm 2BR, my measurements of the 2BR show that a new 28mm RapidAir would be about 0.5mm narrower than the prior 28mm RapidAir.
-That would make a new 28mm RapidAir as or more aero than the Conti, Michelin, and Schwalbe in this review on the range of the eight different rim size combinations I measured at both 60 and 80 psi.
+Assuming the 28mm RapidAir has the same width as the 28mm 2BR, my measurements of the 2BR show that a 28mm RapidAir would be about 0.5mm narrower than the prior 28mm RapidAir.
+That would make the new 28mm RapidAir as or more aero than the Conti and Schwalbe in this review on the range of the eight different rim size combinations I measured at 60 and 80 psi.

 While setting up the Specialized tires on all those rims, I also found the new RapidAir goes on, inflates, and comes off or “installs” as easily as any tubeless tire I’ve tested including the Continental Grand Prix 5000 S TR.
 That’s a noticeable and welcome improvement from the prior RapidAir and is much appreciated by my desk jockey’s hands.